 Older Than They Look: If everything said about Sensei Ping is taken at face value, he must be at least seventy years old, but he only appears to be around forty.

-Once an Episode: EveryMotive Rant includes the villain claiming that his or her plan is "sheer elegance in its simplicity, isn't it?" followed up by either Wendy or the Middleman saying "No."
+Once an Episode: EveryMotive Rant includes the villain claiming that his or her plan is "sheer elegance in its simplicity, isn't it?" followed up by either Wendy or the Middleman replying "No."

 There's also the Wilhelm Scream in every episodes and "reaping the whirlwind" pops up a lot.
 Plus, they usually have some prop from the previous episode in the background.